-Volume of traffic per length of road is lower in Conwy than in Wales, as are the rates of road accidents and casualties per length of road.
-The rate of casualties per head of the population is similar to that in Wales.
+The volume of traffic per length of road in Bridgend is over twice that in Wales as a whole, and there are higher rates of accidents and casualties per length of road.
+However there are lower rates of casualties per head of the population.